 - Leases, contracts, or options on your land weren’t recorded in the public records.

-- The title policy failed to tell you about legal restrictions on how you can use your property.
+- The title policy didn’t tell you about legal restrictions on how you can use your property.

-- Someone didn’t properly sign the chain of title, or a notary public made an error on the document, made an error in recording the document at the county clerk’s office, or failed to deliver the deed according to statutory requirements.
+- Someone didn’t properly sign the chain of title, or a notary public made an error on the document, made an error in recording the document at the county clerk’s office, or didn’t deliver the deed according to statutory requirements.